muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "Hmm..." was the only thing that Phanna said during the whole process.

-"I think it sould be warm enough."
+"I think it should be warm enough."
 I said once I reached the limit for how long I can keep an ability active.

 "Thanks," Phanna replied as he dipped his face into the water again.

 "Perfect!"

-And with that, Phanna got into the barrel with all of his cloths still on.
+And with that, Phanna jumped into the barrel with all of his cloths still on.

 "Ah, your cloths!"
 I yelped in surprise for who knows how many times it's been already.